Alpharouk/Semantic-segmentation-RGBD-SegNet/README.md

 <img width="931" alt="Capture d’écran 2020-07-19 à 11 33 46" src="https://user-images.githubusercontent.com/62508367/87871785-c46c9200-c9b3-11ea-8ae5-21af796d4697.png">

+## Dataset
+I published the Dataset in Dryad, here is the citation and the link of the Dataset.

+Alfarouk, El Baha (2020), Synthetic HDR dataset of RGB-D images of plants and their masks for semantic and instance segmentation, Dryad, Dataset, https://doi.org/10.5061/dryad.ht76hdrd7

 ## 1.Training & Evaluation

 The model was trained on 10000 images ( 8000 images for training, 1000 images for validation and 1000 for test ) of size 224x224 on 4x12Go GPU, the curves of accuracy and loss were as follows :